 CONTACT: Dr. Mimi Barnard or Dr. Kim Daus or Will Akers

-Belmont in Pine Ridge: Justice & Reconciliation in the Lakota Sioux, Crow & Arapaho Cultures
+Belmont in Pine Ridge: Justice & Reconciliation in the Lakota Sioux and Crow (Apsáalooke) Cultures

-Study Justice and Reconciliation in the Lakota Sioux, Crow and Arapaho cultures at the Pine Ridge, SD, Hardin, MT and Wind River, WY Reservations.
+Study Justice and Reconciliation in the Lakota Sioux, Crow (Apsáalooke) cultures at the Pine Ridge, SD, and Hardin, MT Reservations, the Black Hills, South Dakota and Yellowstone National Park.

 AREA OF STUDY: Religion Jr. Cornerstone, Third Year Writing